 Using specific data points, manufacturing automation manages warehouse machinery, tools, process systems and other actions within the manufacturing environment.

 Within manufacturing, automation is fast gaining acceptance to raise both productivity, safety and efficiency.

 Components may be diverted to different assembly paths for continued work and finishing.
 A programmable controller can manage this transfer faster without the possibility of human error or being at a health risk.

 Industrial engineers are focussed on the future of automation in manufacturing by improving current industrial robots.
-It is these robots that provide for more efficient utilisation of raw materials, human resources and above all, cost and energy.
+These robots provide for more efficient use of raw materials, human resources and above all, cost and energy.

 Businesses use automation so that their machines can create and shape highly accurate parts for assembling products.
 An example of automation would be producing car parts in an assembly line for automobile companies.